 If your shared intention is to resolve matters quickly and amicably, you may initially attempt to agree matters directly with your spouse/civil partner, but the more complex your finances or your family situation is the less likely you may be able to resolve matters yourselves.

-Whilst mediation can assist some couples to resolve financial issues with the assistance of a neutral third party independent mediator who is not permitted to offer legal advice to either party, because of the risk of a possible power Imbalance between parties or where one party does not feel able to conduct negotiations unassisted, it might not be suitable for your case.
+Whilst mediation can assist some couples to resolve financial issues with the assistance of a neutral third party independent mediator who is not permitted to offer legal advice to either party, because of the risk of a possible power Imbalance between parties or where one party does not feel able to conduct negotiations unassisted, it might not be suitable

 If mediation is not successful or is not something that the parties are willing to consider, there are further options for spouses/civil partners to consider with regard to resolving matters out of court including the collaborative law process which involves direct face to face negotiating between the spouses/civil partners and their lawyers at round table meetings.